htrc/HTRC-Solr-EF-GUI/docs/README-backend.txt

   1. A set of Jetty servers that provide access to a Solr cloud for searching the Extracted Features JSON data

-  2. A Tomcat server provides the "HTRC-Access-EF" restful interface, supporting features such as the shopping-cart and downloading JSON EF files (which in turn reaches out to the htrc rsync server)
+  2. An additional Jetty server provides the "HTRC-Access-EF" restful interface, supporting features such as the shopping-cart and downloading JSON EF files (which in turn reaches out to the htrc rsync server)

      The HTRC-Access-EF servlet itself makes use of a MongoDB server, used to store user selections for the shopping-cart amongst